-As I’ve applied that approach to designing multiple organizations, one of the recurring edge cases that’s come up is deciding where the senior-most engineers should report.
-Should they, as the org math dictates, report into managers in the organizational leaf nodes?
-Or should they, as key leaders in your organization, report into more senior leaders to have better access to the information and authorization they need to excel in their role?
+As I've applied that approach to designing multiple organizations, one of the recurring edge cases that have come up is deciding where the senior-most engineers should report.
+Should they, as the org math dictates, report to managers in the organizational leaf nodes?
+Or should they, as key leaders in your organization, report to more senior leaders to have better access to the information and authorization they need to excel in their role?

-Before answering, it’s worth describing the most common configurations you’ll find in companies today, in particularly how configurations vary across the Staff-plus archetypes:
+Before answering, it's worth describing the most common configurations you'll find in companies today, in particular how configurations vary across the Staff-plus archetypes:

-- Team Leads typically report into a manager responsible for one team.
-Less frequently they’ll report into a manager responsive for two to four teams.
-In both cases, they’ll operate at the same scope as that manager.
-Examples: Duretti Hirpa reported to the manager responsible for their transactional email product, Dan Na reported to the manager for the Internationalization Platform.
+- Tech Leads typically report to a manager responsible for one team.
+Less frequently, they'll report to a manager responsible for two to four teams.
+In both cases, they'll operate at the same scope as that manager.
+Examples: Dan Na reported to the manager for the Internationalization Platform.

-- Architects typically report into a more senior manager, often a manager of managers.
-Often they’ll be responsible for a horizontal-slice across that manager’s area of responsibility, for example data modeling.
-Examples: Silvia Botros reported to the Chief Architect, Keavy McMinn reported to the CTO.
+- Architects typically report to a more senior manager, often a manager of managers.
+Often they'll be responsible for a horizontal-slice across that manager's area of responsibility, for example, data modeling.
+Examples: Keavy McMinn reported to the CTO.

-- Solvers typically operate in companies that feature a “weak team concept”, and often reporting hierarchies are less defined or deliberate in such companies.
-It is most common to see them reporting into a team manager, but you’ll find a bit of everything.
-Another common pattern is collecting these folks into an “Office of the CTO” or “Office of the CEO” where they report into an executive who directs their work.
+- Solvers typically operate in companies that feature a "weak team concept," and often reporting hierarchies are less defined or deliberate in such companies.
+It is most common to see them reporting to a team manager, but you'll find a bit of everything.
+Another common pattern is collecting these folks into an "Office of the CTO" or "Office of the CEO" where they report to an executive who directs their work.
 Examples: Ritu Vincent is part of an incubator reporting to the CEO.

 - Right Hands report into a senior leader, often managers responsible for a hundred or more folks, operating with that leader's authority.
 Examples: Rick Boone reported to the VP of Infrastructure; Michelle Bu reported to the Chief Product Officer.